TrigenSoftware/i18n-for-browser/README.md

 ```

-Also it very comfortable use with react:
+Also it very comfortable to use it with react:
 ```js
 class App extends React.Component {